 CAVE ACCESS

-• All cave visitors must be properly equipped: hardhat, three sources of light, extra batteries, gloves, boots, and extra batteries.
-At least once light source should be helmet-mounted.
+- All cave visitors must be properly equipped: hardhat, three sources of light, extra light batteries, gloves, and boots.
+At least one light source should be helmet-mounted.

-• Trip leaders should perform a head count of anyone entering the cave, and again when exiting.
+- Trip leaders should perform a head count of everyone entering the cave, and again after the group has exited.

-• While it may seem logical to mark the passages in an effort to prevent getting lost, cave visitors should refer to the Pennsylvania Cave Protection act and note that it is illegal to spray paint or damage the cave walls and formations.
-A link to the law is provided on our website and the law is described further on in this management plan.
+- The complex maze may tempt inexperienced casual visitors to mark the passages in an effort to avoid getting lost.
+Inexperienced cave visitors should refer to the Pennsylvania Cave Protection act and note that it is illegal to spray paint or damage the cave walls and formations.
+A link to e law is provided on MAKC’S website.
+This law is also described in this management plan.

-• Anyone marking the cave, other than survey stations, or removing anything but litter and their own possessions from the cave will be subject to prosecution.
+- Anyone permanently marking the cave, other than survey stations, or removing anything but litter and their own possessions from the cave, will be subject to prosecution.

 PENNSYLVANIA CAVE PROTECTION ACT